-If for some reason you can’t finish by mid-April, you can push the deadline to October 17 by filing for an extension.
+If for some reason you know you can’t finish by the tax due date, you can file for an extension.
 Keep in mind, you’ll still need to pay your estimated taxes by the normal deadline.

 Before diving into your taxes, make sure to check for any important tax changes for the current tax season.
 Laws are constantly changing, and the rules you followed in the past may have changed.

-Once you’re up to date, you’ll have to decide whether you’ll file your taxes by hand, through the IRS e-File website, or with online tax-filing software.
+Once you’re up to date, you’ll have to decide whether you’ll file your taxes by hand, online at the IRS e-File website, or by using tax-filing software.

 Printing out paper forms only makes sense if you have a simple tax situation.
 If not, it can get overwhelming shuffling through stacks of paperwork, filling up scratch paper with calculations, and praying you don’t accidentally fill in the wrong box.